ramensoftware/windows-11-start-menu-styling-guide/README.md

 1. Go to the `Advanced` tab at the top in the Start Menu Styler mod.
 2. In the custom process inclusion list below, enter `SearchHost.exe`.
 3. Click save.

+## Search menu remote debugging

+To make finding targets in the search menu's WebView easier, you can inspect it using Microsoft Edge's remote debugging tools.

+1. Install this Windhawk mod: [Search Menu Inspect Helper](https://windhawk.net/mods/search-menu-inspect-helper).
+2. Configure remote debugging by following these steps up to number 11: [Remote debugging desktop WebView2 WinUI 2 (UWP) apps](https://learn.microsoft.com/en-us/microsoft-edge/webview2/how-to/remote-debugging-desktop).
+3. Instead of step 11 (Configure your WebView2 WinUI 2 (UWP) app for remote debugging), install the mod, and terminate the SearchHost.exe process.
+It will be relaunched automatically with remote debugging enabled.

 ## Search menu WebView styles